Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Semantic Segmentation Tasks

 \section{Semantic Segmentation Tasks}

-In the following, we describe the segmentation tasks and the respective models considered, as well as the datasets used for both the in-distribution (ID) and out-of-distribution (OOD) evaluations.
-We trained the segmentation models using a subset of the ID datasets, while we reserved the entire OOD datasets exclusively for evaluation.
-In cases where we used a pretrained model or the results of a pretrained model, we adopted the original dataset splits provided by the authors.
-Otherwise, we resampled the datasets to ensure appropriate ID partitions.
-For all model and task configurations, we set $\gamma = 0.5$ to obtain the hard predictions $\byh$.
+In the following, we describe the segmentation tasks and the respective models considered, as well as the datasets used for both the in-distribution (ID) and out-of-distribution (OOD) evaluations. \new{ In general, the distinction between ID and OOD data typically arises from differences in acquisition protocols, imaging devices, annotation procedures, or patient populations.
+For the Optic cup segmentation task, our choice of OOD dataset is described in Section~\ref{ssec:optic-cup}.
+For the MSWML and Polyp segmentation tasks, we have not selected the datasets ourselves, but simply used the ID and OOD datasets selected by the authors of the corresponding papers. }

+For all model and task configurations, we set $\gamma = 0.5$ to obtain the hard predictions~$\byh$.
 An exception was made for multiple sclerosis white matter lesion segmentation using a baseline 3D U-Net model, where the authors recommend setting $\gamma = 0.35$ to achieve improved overall performance~\citep{malinin_shifts_2022}.